types of estrogen

 So, if you look at them together, you may see where problems with conversion are happening.

 You can see in the report above that this person’s E2+E1 estrogens were higher than E3.
 They were also higher than their progesterone.
-On top of that, look at the level of 4-OH-E1 that we talked about before.
-It was at the top of the range!
+All of that is valuable information in addressing what’s behind the imbalances.

-Why the DUTCH Complete Test Is Great for Estrogen and Hormone Insight
+Why We Prefer the DUTCH Complete Test for Estrogen Dominance and MCAS

 This test result shows all 3 types of estrogen dominance we talked about before.